 Vishnu triad (Kerala)

 The usual attribute of Sri Devi, one on Vishnu’s right, the breast band is missing.
-Another difference, as compared to Vishnu triads from other parts of south India, is the hand of the goddesses use to hold lotus.
-Here the lotus is held in the ‘outer hands’.
+Another difference, as compared to Vishnu triads from other parts of South India, is the hand of the goddesses used to hold the lotus.
+Here, the lotus is held in the ‘outer hands’.

-The pedestal is an integral part of the bronze and appears to have been cast a one piece.
+The pedestal is an integral part of the bronze and appears to have been cast as one piece.
 See photo below.
 The prabhavali, framing the triad, is broken.
-But Vishnu has his own prabhavali/halo and this is quite common among Kerala bronzes.
+But Vishnu has his own prabhavali/halo, and this is quite common among Kerala bronzes.

-This bronze seems to have made using a combination of traditional South Indian lost wax method and wax thread method.
-The later one is commonly seen in Bastar bronzes.
+This bronze seems to have made using a combination of the traditional South Indian lost wax method and the wax thread method.
+The latter one is commonly seen in Bastar bronzes.

-Kerala bronzes are rare and it is rarer to find a near-complete set of Vishnu triad.
+Kerala bronzes are rare and it is rarer to find a near-complete set of the Vishnu triad.

 This bronze is about 15 cm in height.
 There is significant ritual wear on their faces and may date prior to the eighteenth century.